rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 When defining your energy system with this CSV files, please also refer to the definition of parameters that you can find here: `stable <https://mvs-eland.readthedocs.io/en/stable/MVS_parameters.html>`_ / `latest <https://mvs-eland.readthedocs.io/en/latest/MVS_parameters.html>`_.

+Json file: mvs_config.json
+##########################

+In combination especially with the planned graphical user interface for the MVS (EPA), a json file will be used to store and provide all input data necessary to understand relation.
+The Json file itself is created by the EPA, ie. there are no manual changes.
+You can use a specific Json input file if you want to test a simulation that has been made public online, one test simulation, or as a developer that has knowingly edited the Json file.

+As this requires to adhere to quite specific formatting rules, this can really only be recommended for advanced users.

+There can only be a single Json file in your input folder.
+As some parameters in the Json file link to a time series provided as a CSV, the folder "time_series" should be present in your input folder and provide all necessary input data that is an timeseries format.
+This can include for example PV generation time series demand time series.

 Defining an energy system
 -------------------------